 - Granulated Sugar- I have not tested other sweeteners, so I cannot give recommendations for this.

-- Unsalted Butter- That yummy creamy texture comes from a mix of the thickened cream and also the butter.
+- Unsalted Butter- That yummy creamy texture comes from a mix of the thickened cream and the butter.
 Don't skip this!
 Also, make sure to use cold butter.

-- Pinch of salt- I promise it only takes just a touch, do not overdo it!
+- Pinch of salt- I promise it only takes a touch, do not overdo it!

 How To Make